Weight management ,

 How Does Adiponectin Help with Weight Management?

-Studies have shown that adiponectin also helps to manage weight by controlling the levels of glucose within the body and by breaking down fatty acids.
+Studies have shown that adiponectin may also help to manage weight by controlling the levels of glucose within the body and by breaking down fatty acids.

-Therefore, activating adiponectin and increasing the levels in the blood can help with the management of weight and weight-related disorders.
+Therefore, activating adiponectin and increasing the levels in the blood may help with the management of weight and weight-related problems.

 How is Adiponectin Activated?

 To activate adiponectin, adipose cells must have an influx of glucose.
-That is, the body needs glucose in a usable form, within the tissues, rather than floating around in the blood (which is also an indicator of poorly managed diabetes and insulin control).
+That is, the body needs glucose in a usable form, within the tissues, rather than floating around in the blood.

 Adiponectin and NuLiv Science InnoSlim®

-Our own studies have shown that our InnoSlim® supplement helps to drive glucose into the adipose cells, out of the blood, which encourages an increase of adiponectin.*
+Our own studies have shown that InnoSlim® supplements may help to drive glucose into the adipose cells and encourage an increase of adiponectin.*

-In turn, this increase in adiponectin helps to kickstart AMPK enzyme activity.
+In turn, this increase in adiponectin may help to kickstart AMPK enzyme activity.
 AMPK regulates energy production and weight loss – activating it via the activation of adiponectin helps to regulate a healthy metabolism and with that, weight loss.

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.